protontypes/open-sustainable-technology/README.md

 - [HappyPlants](https://github.com/morkro/happy-plants) - Creating your own plant database in a visual way.
 - [dormancyR](https://github.com/EduardoFernandezC/dormancyR) - Provide alternatives to common chill models used in horticulture to compute chill metrics in deciduous fruit tree orchards as well as functions to handle weather data.
 - [seedr](https://github.com/efernandezpascual/seedr) - An R package that provides functions to fit hydro and thermal time germination models.
+- [plantFEM](https://github.com/kazulagi/plantFEM) -  A plant simulator based on Finite Element Method, which targets crops in fields.
+This software provides multi-physical simulations of agriculture for canopies, plants, and organs for farmers, breeders, and agronomists.

 ## Circular Economy and Waste